 \subsection{Oracle-based SLS}

-There exist many solvers to address the general SAT problem.
-One class of them are \emph{Stochastic Local Search} (SLS) algorithms.
-In their simplest form, they work as follows: \begin{enumerate} \item Given a SAT instance $\phi$ in conjunctive normal form (CNF), generate an initial candidate $x$ via an \texttt{initialise} sub-routine. \item If $x$ violates any clause, choose one violated clause $c$ at random and update $x$ on the variables that appear in $c$ via a sub-routine \texttt{update}, keeping the remainder of $x$ unchanged. \item Repeat step 2 until no clause is violated or a stopping criterion is met.
+Many solvers exist to address the general SAT problem.
+One class of them are \emph{stochastic local search} (SLS) algorithms.
+In their simplest form, they work as follows: \begin{enumerate}[noitemsep] \item Given a SAT instance $\phi$ in \emph{conjunctive normal form} (CNF), generate an initial candidate $x$ via an \texttt{initialize} sub-routine. \item If $x$ violates any clause, choose one violated clause $c$ at random and update $x$ on the variables that appear in $c$ via a sub-routine \texttt{update}, keeping the remainder of $x$ unchanged. \item Repeat step 2 until no clause is violated or a stopping criterion is met.
 Output $x$. \end{enumerate}

-Hence, to specify a simple SLS solver amounts to specifying the \texttt{initialise} and \texttt{update} sub-routines.
+Hence, specifying a simple SLS solver amounts to specifying the \texttt{initialize} and \texttt{update} sub-routines.
 Possibly the two simplest non-trivial SLS algorithms are the \emph{Moser-Tardos} (MT) algorithm and the simple \emph{WalkSAT} algorithm.
-The MT algorithm initialises an assignment randomly and updates an assignment $x$ by randomly sampling a new assignment $x'$ and setting $x$ to $x'$ on all variables in the clause $c$.
-WalkSAT also initialises an assignment randomly, however to update it randomly chooses one of the variables that appear in $c$ and flips the assignment of that variable.
+The MT algorithm initializes an assignment randomly and updates an assignment $x$ by randomly sampling a new assignment $x'$ and setting $x$ to $x'$ on all variables in the clause $c$.
+WalkSAT~\footnote{We consider here the variant of WalkSAT, which coincides in its uniform version with Schöning's algorithm from Ref.~\cite{Schoening1999}.
+The heuristic of flipping with a certain probability the variable which minimizes the number of unsatisfied clauses is not used.} also initializes an assignment randomly; however, to update, it randomly chooses one of the variables that appear in $c$ and flips the assignment of that variable deterministically.

 Both of the above algorithms heavily use samples drawn uniformly at random.
-However, it seems intuitively clear that they would perform better if instead, they sampled from distributions that are fine-tuned to the instance $\phi$ and the current state $x$ of the solver.
-To formalise this, we introduce the notion of a (sampling) oracle.
+However, it seems intuitively clear that they would perform better if, instead, they sampled from distributions that are fine-tuned to the instance $\phi$ and the current state $x$ of the solver.
+To formalize this, we introduce the notion of a (sampling) oracle.
 A \emph{sampling oracle for instance $\phi$} is a random variable $O$ over the sample space $\{0,1\}^n$.
-Oracle-based SLS solvers are then SLS solvers who accept an oracle as part of the input and whose sub-routines utilise either samples $x \sim O$ from $O$ or the values of the latter's probability measure $P_O$ in its definition.
+Oracle-based SLS solvers are then SLS solvers that accept an oracle as part of the input and whose sub-routines utilize either samples $x \sim O$ from $O$ or the values of the latter's probability measure $P_O$ in its definition.